Mjjamy/Grocery-Sales-Dashboard/README.md

 4. **Fat Content:** **Low fat items** account for the majority of sales (**$776.3K, 65%**).

 5. **Outlet Type:** **Supermarket Type 2** records the highest avg. sales (**$142**).

+### Recommendations

+- **Increase stock in high-performing categories** like Fruits and Vegetables to boost overall revenue.

+- **Focus marketing efforts on Tier 3 locations** where customer demand and sales are highest.

+- **Promote Low fat products** through combo offers as they drive the largest share of sales.

+### Limitations

+1. The dataset covers a limited time period, so results may not reflect long-term sales trends.

+2. Some missing or inconsistent data entries might slightly affect the accuracy of insights.